The Commando Basic Training Centre at Achnacarry

 Located on the banks of the River Arkaig the castle is flanked by daunting and desolate mountain terrain.
 Ben Nevis is just 18 miles away and waiting as a final challenge at the end of most courses.
 In the immediate vicinity of the main building hutted accomodation was erected, amongst which a large multi purpose hut was dominant.

-It was originally named The Commando Depot before being redesignated as the Commando Basic Training Centre.
 Around the drill square hard asphalt now replaced the green lawn of the Castle.
 This square was surrounded by austere Nissen huts with their corrugated iron sides and roofs.
 These were the accomodation huts, each housing between 25 and 40 men, and also used as dining 'halls', washing rooms, and the NAAFI canteen.
 Occasionally these were complimented by Bell tents when additional accomodation was required.
+Achnacarry was now the Commando Basic Training Centre (C.B.T.C.), however we have found references to the old Depot name still being used long after.

-The first courses arrived for training in March 1942 and by the time it closed in 1946 more than 25,000 men had passed through the gates of Achnacarry to participate in what was the forerunner of all special forces training throughout the world.
+The first of the new centralised training courses took place in Feb/March 1942, and by the time it closed in 1946 more than 25,000 men had passed through the gates of Achnacarry to participate in what was the forerunner of all special forces training throughout the world.
 Not all the men were Commandos.
 There were other units that sent contingents to Achnacarry for training.
 Much of what was taught in these early days is still the basis for Commando training of today.

 In his book "It had to be tough" Major James Dunning, who served on the staff at the CBTC for a period, states the following, "Normal intakes of trainees were allocated to one of the three training Commandos: Keyes, Haydon or Sturges, named after pioneers of Combined Operations and the Commandos.
 Admiral Sir Roger Keyes, our first beloved boss, and his son Geoffrey, who won the first Commando VC; General Haydon, the original commander of the Special Service Brigade and leader of the Lofoten Islands Raid; General Sturges, a Royal Marine, who after the Madagascar operation became the first overall commander of the Commando Group of four Commando Brigades.
 Each Training Commando was commanded by a Captain, with a minimal headquarters of a CSM, a clerk and a storeman.
 The Commando was organized into four training Troops, each under an instructor-officer, assisted by a Troop Sergeant."
 Major Dunning, a member of the CVA, goes on to say that there was a Demonstration Troop to assist Instructors in their training and this troop had a secondary role as the Pipe Band for the CBTC."